xen0vas/UserManager/README.md

 UserManager is a Linux tool that performs the following

-- add users ang groups accounts
+- add users and groups accounts
 - set user passwords, expiration dates
 - enable, disable accounts
 - see how much space left for the user